mitranim/fpx/docs/templates/index.md

 ---

-## Dict
+## Struct

-Utils for dealing with objects and dictionaries.
+Utils for dealing with non-list objects, called "structs" or "dictionaries" in Fpx.

 Common rules: